plone/training/docs/effective-volto/architecture/client-ssr.md

 - the Volto Nodejs SSR server
 - the Javascript code that runs in the browser

-Volto includes a Server-Side Rendering HTTP server which uses the code that runs in the Client (the browsers) and renders it to a single HTML string that can be served as the initial loaded page.
+Volto includes a Server-Side Rendering Nodejs-based HTTP server which uses the code that runs in the Client (the browsers) and renders it to a single HTML string that can be served as the initial loaded page.

 So Volto websites work (in basic mode) even with Javascript disabled.
 All the HTML received by browser should contain the markup needed to render all the